State identifies medical 'surge sites' as COVID spreads

 The two high-capacity surge sites are in addition to locations identified at the Collins Perley Sports and Fitness Center in St. Albans and at the University of Vermont.

-Rapid-reaction medical surge trailers, containing material for 50 additional beds, have been positioned across Vermont at locations like Brattleboro Memorial Hospital and Mt.
-Ascutney Hospital and Health Center in Windsor.
+Rapid-reaction medical surge trailers, containing material for 50 additional beds, have been positioned across Vermont at locations such as Brattleboro Memorial Hospital and Mount Ascutney Hospital and Health Center in Windsor.

 More assets, including two state portable hospitals that can be deployed quickly, if needed, will be staged.